 - Pupils develop spoken fluency further by increasing the amount of language they attempt to use and focus on the accuracy of their pronunciation.
 We move away from simply learning lists of nouns and articles in lessons so that the bank of known language is much larger and more sophisticated.
 We also focus on pupils' ability to recall language with ease and accuracy, recalling chunks of appropriate language rather than simply just nouns with their appropriate articles. - Pupils speak with improved fluency and ease using full sentences (from memory) on a wider variety of topics.
 Pupils learn to manipulate language and learn that language is transferable from topic to topic.
-This, in turn, enables them to express more personalised ideas and meaning.
-Pupils will also start to be able to move from speaking in the 1st person singular (speaking about themselves) to 3rd person singular (speaking about someone else) or 3rd person plural (speaking about groups of other people).
+This, in turn, enables them to express • more personalised ideas and meaning.
+Pupils will also start to be able to move from speaking in the 1st person singular (speaking about themselves) to 3rd person singular (speaking about themselves) to 3rd person plural (speaking about themselves) to 3rd person singular (speaking groups of other people).
 This expansion of spoken tasks takes place in a number of our Progressive units including: 'At School', 'The Weekend', 'Me in the World', 'Healthy Lifestyles', 'The Planets', 'WWII' - Pupils are continuously exposed to core vocabulary with an emphasis on improved fluency, pronunciation and recall of this core language.
-Personal details and core key phrases are now embedded and are used frequently in combination with the extra new language taught in each of our Progressive units without the need to revisit the core language first. - Pupils engage in longer conversations on a much wider range of topics.
+Personal details and core key phrases are now embedded and are used frequently in combination with • the extra new language taught in each of our Progressive units without the need to revisit the core language first. - Pupils engage in longer conversations on a much wider range of topics.
 They will be able to accurately and easily use transferable language along with the new vocabulary they learn in our Progressive units.
-They will be able to recall key regular and irregular verbs, adjectives and conjunctions and use them accurately in different Progressive units including: 'At School', 'The Weekend', 'Me in the World', 'Healthy Lifestyles', 'The Planets', 'WWII', 'Habitats' Pupils can quickly and easily use and give a variety of positive and negative opinions in spoken form.
+They will be able to recall key regular and irregular verbs, adjectives and conjunctions and use them accurately in different Progressive units including: 'At School', 'He Weekend', 'Me in the World', 'Healthy Lifestyles', 'The Planets', 'WWII', 'Habitats' Pupils can quickly and easily use and give a variety of positive and negative opinions in spoken form.
 They also learn vocabulary skills that will enable them to include a justification for their opinion in units including: 'At School' and 'The Weekend' - Pupils continue to explore, understand and mimic the patterns of sound and language.
 We hope that pupils will be willing to attempt to pronounce unknown words they see in the target language by applying the speaking and pronunciation knowledge they have learnt up to this point.

 Reading

-Year Group Y 3 Y4 Y5 Y6
+Year Group Y3 Y4 Y5

 Skills & Knowledge Read familiar words and short phrases accurately by applying knowledge from 'Phonics Lesson I'.
 Understand the meaning in English of short words I read in the foreign language.
 Read aloud short pieces of text applying knowledge learnt from 'Phonics Phonics & Pronunciation Lessons I & 2'.
-Understand most of what we read in the foreign language when it is based on familiar language. - Understand longer passages in the foreign language and start to decode meaning of unknown words using cognates and context.
-Increase our knowledge of phonemes and letter strings using knowledge learnt from 'Phonics Lessons I to 3'. - Be able to tackle unknown language with increased accuracy by applying knowledge learn from 'Phonics Lessons I to 4' including awareness of accents, silent letters etc. Decode unknown language using bilingual dictionaries.
+Understand most of what we read in the foreign language when it is based on familiar language.
+Understand longer passages in the foreign language and start to decode meaning of unknown words using cognates and context.
+Increase our knowledge of phonemes and letter strings using knowledge learnt from 'Phonics Lessons I to 3'.